DBT for Anger

 People can use social media to their advantage.
 They just have to tailor their experiences with it to suit their requirements.

-The reality is that a fair amount of things you see in the media are not all that accurate or representative.
+The reality is that a fair number of things you see in the media are not all that accurate or representative.
 The portrayals could be exaggerated or true of only a minority of people.
 Additionally, a lot of photo and video manipulation happens to produce the end result we see before us.
 Editing body shapes, airbrushing skin, whitening teeth are some of them.
 It’s important to remind yourself that what you see in front of you may not be accurate.

 You don’t have to accept content put out by the media that for example may be discriminatory or tone-deaf.
 Don’t be afraid to speak up and voice yourself.
 Thanks to social media people have platforms to express themselves and audiences to listen.
 Social media can make content go viral and reach various parts of the world and gain global attention.
 For reasons such as this, it’s now possible for anyone to start movements that end up holding cooperation’s accountable and having to handle their mishaps.